anirudhgj/kubeflow_github_actions/README.md

 # kubeflow_github_actions

-### HOW TO USE THIS GITHUB ACTIONS (Similar to NikeNano/Kubefllow-github-actions repo)
+### HOW TO USE THIS GITHUB ACTIONS (Similar to NikeNano/Kubefllow-github-actions repo but not using Standalone Kubeflow)

+NOTE :- This github Actions uses AI platform Pipelines currently

 Setup Github Secrets for the following :-